pingcap/tidb-dev-guide/src/understand-tidb/transaction.md

 ![transaction-architecture](../img/transaction-architecture.png)

-After the transaction is started in a session, all the reads and writes will use a snapshot to fetch data, and the write content will be buffered in the memory buffer of the transaction.
+After the transaction is started in a session, all the reads and writes will use a snapshot to fetch data, and the written content will be buffered in the memory of the transaction.
 When the `commit` statement is received from the client, the `percolator` protocol will be used to commit these changes to the storage system.

 # The Interface